esaulpaugh/headlong/README.md

 Or build locally:

-Clone the project and install to your local maven repository using `gradle publishToMavenLocal` or `mvn install`.
-Then you can use one of these:
+Clone the project and install to your local maven repository using `gradle publishToMavenLocal` or `mvn install`, then declare it as a dependency:

 ```groovy
 implementation 'com.esaulpaugh:headlong:3.1.1-SNAPSHOT'